An updated case study of the Roth IRA conversion ladder and a challenge for the community are some of the topics that Brad and Jonathan tackle.

 In the next months, we will work on building a framework for successful college scholarship applications.
 First, we will ask Liz to write a guest post that shares the framework of scholarship applications.

 Once the article goes live, we want you to post your questions and feedback that could help expand the framework to other unique situations.
 If you have questions now, then let us know in the comments of 163’s show notes!
 We will gather your questions and bring Liz back for an entire episode of sifting through your questions and creating actionable content for the community.

 Roth IRA Conversion Ladder Update

-With the dawn of 2020, we have decided to update our Roth IRA Conversion Ladder.
-The point of this exercise is to help unlock the money that is typically trapped in your 401k until you turn 59.5 Luckily, there is a way to pull out those funds in a penalty free, and largely tax free, way.
+We have decided to update our Roth IRA Conversion Ladder.
+The point of this exercise is to help unlock the money that is typically trapped in your 401k until you turn 59.5 Luckily, there is a way to pull out those funds in a penalty-free, and largely tax-free, way.

 The point of pulling out your 401k funds through this ladder is to avoid the penalty of withdrawing your money from a retirement vehicle before 59.5.